 On Thursday and Friday mornings in term time we have a pre-school group called Wiggles which runs in church.
 Many families have found this to be a really good way of getting to know other people and learning more about God and the church.

 In times past this was true, but not today.
 You no longer have to be baptised in order to have these church services.

 God does not judge people in different ways just because one has had a Service of Baptism and another has not.
 God loves everyone equally and asks us to respond to his love all the time.
 He doesn`t love a person who is baptised more than a person who isn't.

 The church doesn't believe this is true.
 Baptised children fall ill, misbehave and have problems just like anyone else!

 Being a Christian means knowing Jesus Christ as Lord and as the Son of God.
 The Service of Baptism cannot guarantee that this will be true for any child.
 Children are far more likely to grow into faith through the love, teaching and example of those around them, particularly their parents.

-If you would like to arrange a Thanksgiving Service or want to know more about Baptism or Dedication, then please contact our Anglican Minister, Revd Mandy Hewson and join us at our Sunday morning service.
+If you would like to arrange a Thanksgiving Service or want to know more about Baptism or Dedication, then please contact our Anglican Minister, Revd Andy Greaves-Brown and join us at our Sunday morning service.